topaz-dev-stuff/aoc2023/README.md

 Each day's solution is named to be something associated with the problem description instead of the numbered day.
 Here's a list of each puzzle solution mapped to the day it's the solution to:
-- `test` : This is just a "Hello, World!" test program for testing purposes.
+- `test` : This is just a "Hello, World!" program for testing purposes.
 - `trebuchet` : This is the solution to day 1.

 ***